13 October 2024

 Left - PMS5003, Right - UART to USB dongle

-We wrote a terminal application specifically for the PMS5003, called 'PMS5003_Serial', with only basic functionality just to demonstrate the operation of the PMS5003, ( image below ).
+We wrote a serial terminal application specifically for the PMS5003, called 'PMS5003_Serial' , in order to demonstrate the operation of the PMS5003, ( image below ).

 PMS5003_Serial software receiving & displaying data

-The received raw serial data are displayed in hexadecimal or ascii, then parsed in software to extract the bytes of interest containing data relating to particulate matter🦠 mass concentration ( ug/m^3 ) and particle number per deci-litre, ppdl, ( 0.1 litre ) of air 🜁 , sorted according to size ( microns ) and converted to decimal values.
+The received raw serial data are displayed in hexadecimal and decimal, then parsed in software to extract the bytes of interest containing data relating to particulate matter🦠 mass concentration ( ug/m^3 ) and particles per deci-litre, ppdl, ( 0.1 litre ) of air 🜁 , sorted according to size in microns.
 The AQI ( range 0-500 ) and air quality level are also given.

 This project might be developed further by providing embedded control, a touch sensitive colour display, Bluetooth, App for a mobile device and a 3-D printed case.